cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 These functions are described in {{dleq}}.
 In the verifiable mode, we assume that P's public key is known by V.

-Note that revealing `Y` does not reveal k by the well-known hardness of the discrete log problem.

 Strictly speaking, the actual PRF function that is computed is: